mrcavalcanti/mosaicoo/docs/sources/datasources/mssql.md

 ### Database user permissions

 The database user you specify when you add the data source should only be granted SELECT permissions on the specified database and tables you want to query.
-Grafana does not validate that the query is safe.
+Mosaicoo does not validate that the query is safe.
 The query could include any SQL statement.
 For example, statements like `DELETE FROM user;` and `DROP TABLE user;` would be executed.
 To protect against this we _highly_ recommend you create a specific MS SQL user with restricted permissions.